Chris Sabin: Personal life

 Harter was inspired by Hulk Hogan and Bret Hart.
-Harter used the money he earned from working at Subway to pay to attend a wrestling school, but also took classes at a community college.
+Before becoming a professional wrestler, he worked at Subway, and used his earnings to pay to attend a wrestling school, but also took classes at a community college.

-Harter plays bass in a band called The High Crusade, which also includes TNA wrestler Petey Williams and former TNA wrestler Alex Shelley, and their friends Adam Tatro and Chris Plumb.
+Harter plays bass in a band called The High Crusade, which also includes Petey Williams and Alex Shelley, and their friends Adam Tatro and Chris Plumb.
 The band released their debut album, It's Not What You Think, on September 7, 2010.